 In the end — a few days, hours or even minutes later — that 'Big Thing' I was fretting about didn't truly matter.
 It worked itself out.
 And even those times it didn't, life went on and I'm still here breathing.
 You too.
 If you're reading this, you've survived your entire life and all its crises so far.
 And you've probably forgotten all but a few.

 Most of us cause ourselves, and those around us, much needless suffering.
 Worry, anger, judgment and regret contribute nothing positive.
 Instead they steal our joy, our energy, our health.
 They steal life itself!
 At 68, I've had enough!

 Work and personal commitments can get quite stressful.
 I've been learning over the years that it doesn't have to be like this.
 There's another way to live.
 There's a way to handle everything on our plates, and more, without the struggle, stress and drama.

-There's an expression that one teaches what he needs to learn.
+It's said that one teaches what he needs to learn.
 So it is now.
-I've been studying the lessons presented here but haven't fully incorporated them into my daily life.
+I've been studying the lessons presented here for years but haven't fully incorporated them into my daily life.
 I hope to and know many others would like to also.
-In the spirit of sharing and mutual reinforcement, I invite you to join me.
+In the spirit of sharing and mutual reinforcement, I invite you to join me on this journey.